 Let that marinate for a minute.

 A smile can positively impact the lives of others and it takes ridiculously minimal effort.

 As Wade traded punches with cancer, he still smiled for everyone he came across, even when it became difficult for him to do so.

 He impacted countless people with his smile (including you, I bet).

 How many people will you positively impact with yours?

 LESSON #2 – Don’t sweat the small stuff.
-I’ve mentioned this a million times, and I’ll keep banging the drum here like Little DDW bangs her Fisher-Price Bongos.
+I’ve mentioned this a million times, and I’ll keep banging the drum here like my daughter bangs her toy bongos.
 Do you want to know why Wade smiled so much?
 Because the guy refused to wallow in the mud of meaningless shit.
 Take a moment to think about some of the meaningless shit you may have given attention to recently:

 - Little Johnny ran a crayon across your wall